Why Noritsu? 5 Benefits You Should Know

 "I find myself in flat light often, but I like a punchy, high-key look.
 I think the Noritsu scans are better at achieving the style I like in those conditions most of the time.

 There have been times that I waffle back and forth because I do really enjoy the look and texture of Frontier scans.
 But getting consistent scans back from your lab is key in allowing you to see and make changes accordingly.

 In the end, the majority of my jobs and shoots do best on the Noritsu, and the price allows me to shoot more—I'm a Noritsu guy!" - Josh Gruetzmacher

 3. LARGER FILE SIZES

 Small, medium, or large—no matter the scan size, the actual pixel width and height of Noritsu scans is larger than that of the Frontier.
 The more pixels you have, the larger you can display your images, both digitally and in print.

 Noritsu scans aren’t just bigger than Frontier scans—they actually have a better architecture, too.
-When the Noritsu replicates a negative into a digital file, the configuration of pixels lends itself much better to both artificially rez’ing up an image in Lightroom, Photoshop, etc., as well as producing any subsequent large prints.
+When the Noritsu scans a film negative into a high resolution digital file, the configuration of pixels lends itself much better to “rez’ing” up an image in a photo editor like Lightroom or Photoshop.
+The larger pixel structure also helps in producing any subsequent large prints.

 Bonus!
 THE BEST BLACK & WHITE

-When it comes to black & white film, Noritsu is the absolute best scanner—that’s why we scan black & white film exclusively on the Noritsu at Richard.
+When it comes to black & white film scanning, Noritsu is the absolute best choice.
+That’s why Richard scans black & white film exclusively on the Noritsu.
 Without adding a few extra steps in digital post, Frontier scans of black and white can appear to be muddy brown, while Noritsu scans look more like a true black & white (straight off the scanner).